 Collaborative family solicitors work with both parties, with the intention of resolving differences through mediation rather than using the courts.
 Their fees vary between around £8,000 and £15,000.

 Mediators try to help couples resolve their disputes in an amicable manner, and so keep costs down.
-You can expect to pay from £100 an hour.
+You can expect to pay anything from £50 to £120 an hour.

 Even if you are thinking of using a solicitor, it’s generally considered a good idea to try mediation first.
 If you can’t afford a solicitor this may be your best way to reach a settlement if you can get your ex to attend the sessions.